Each year, the Tibetan Nuns Project sells a wall calendar through our online store. Our 2022 Tibetan Nuns Project calendar is available for order now.

 The Tibetan Calendar vs. the Gregorian Calendar

-The Tibetan calendar is thousands of years old and is different from the Gregorian calendar, which is the international standard used almost everywhere in the world for civil purposes.
+The Tibetan calendar is thousands of years old.
+It differs from the Gregorian calendar, which is the international standard used almost everywhere in the world for civil purposes.
 The Gregorian calendar modified the earlier Julian calendar, reducing the average year from 365.25 days to 365.2425 days and spacing leap years.

 While the Gregorian calendar is a purely solar calendar, the Tibetan calendar (Tibetan: ལོ་ཐོ, Wylie: lo-tho) is a lunisolar calendar.
-This means that the Tibetan year is composed of either 12 or 13 lunar months, each beginning and ending with a new moon.
+This means that the Tibetan year has either 12 or 13 lunar months, each beginning and ending with a new moon.
 A thirteenth month is added every two or three years so that an average Tibetan year is equal to the solar year.

 Tibetan New Year vs. Chinese New Year